JoshuaKGoldberg/create/packages/site/src/content/docs/faqs.md

 ## Tool Comparisons

+`create` is targeting being a fully complete solution for defining _creating_, _migrating_, and/or _updating_ repositories to use flexible templates.
+Those templates are defined in a feature-by-feature ("Block") basis and with configurable "Presets" using `create` APIs.
+`create` templates go beyond just file system copying with network requests, shell commands, and versioned migrations.

+Other ecosystem tools exist for part of that feature set.
+None target the full feature set of `create`.

 :::danger
-These project comparisons have not yet been vetted by maintainers on the projects.
+Most of these project comparisons have not yet been vetted by maintainers on the projects.
 They might be wildly inaccurate.
 :::

-### How does `create` compare to repository templates such as `create-next-app`, `create-react-app`, etc.?
+### `create-next-app`, `create-react-app`, `create-typescript-app`, etc

 `create` is an engine that allows you to define repository templates.
 It itself is not a repository template; it instead provides APIs that you can use to build your own repository template.